 - 1. There are 5 allowable illness days for Semesters 3 6 and 7 9.
 Days used for illness will be deducted from personal time.
 Illness days are based on equivalent 8-hour days.
 Call offs for shifts longer than 8 hours consumes an equal amount of ill time (e.g. 12-hour shift call off = 12 hours, or 1.5 ill days used) - 2.
 Students may not make-up ill day(s) or re-arrange clinical schedules/off days to compensate for ill time unless approved by the program director and accommodated by the clinical coordinator. - 3.
 Students who contract a contagious illness and must quarantine for a mandated period of time will be charged with 1 illness occurrence.
 Faculty reserve the right to require proof of positive testing. - 4.
 Call offs to a clinical site must be in accordance with the guidelines established by the individual clinical sites and coordinators.
 Students should record the name of the person who takes the call off message. - 5.
 Students are required to notify the program assistant on the morning of the missed clinical or academic class day at (304) 293-5446.
 Leave a message if the office is closed or there is no one to answer the call.
-Students MUST note the hours scheduled for the ill/call off day when notifying the program and in the Typhon NAST System time logs.
-Failure to notify the school of ill days will result in loss of time off for each occurrence and/or additional disciplinary action. - 6.
+Students MUST note the clinical site and scheduled hours missed for the illness/call off day when notifying the program and in the Typhon NAST System time logs. - a.
+Failure to notify the school of illness or other absences from clinical will result in a deduction of the personal time equal to the time needed for the original event plus a penalty of an equal amount of personal time as a disciplinary action. - 6.
 Any student exceeding allowable ill days must submit a provider's excuse.
 If an excuse is not provided, the absence will be considered unexcused and disciplinary action may result.
 Even with a provider's excuse, the student must meet clinical hour requirements for the clinical practicum or risk failing the practicum course. - 7.
 In addition, the following require written documentation of medical illness: - a.
 Calling off on the day preceding an examination (including Friday for Monday exam) - b.
 Calling off on the day of an examination - c.
 Calling off clinical on the day preceding or following a legal holiday (including Friday for Monday holiday) - d.
 Calling off clinical on the day preceding a vacation or on the final day of the clinical rotation. - 8.
 Failure to produce the required documentation of illness will result in disciplinary action.